Yvok51/MultiplayerChess-JavaFX/user-documentation.md

 ### Game
 The game itself follows the traditional [rules of chess](https://en.wikipedia.org/wiki/Rules_of_chess) with the exception that a pawn automatically promotes to a queen and the treefold repetition is not checked for.
 The game does not have a stopwatch.

+The player who started the game will play with white pieces, while the player who joined will play with black pieces.

+When the game reached the end a popup will appear that annouces who has won and with a button that brings the user back to the main menu.